cvlab-yonsei/DKD/README.md

 ```

 #### ADE20K
+We use 20,210 training samples and 2,000 validation samples for ADE20K.
+You can download the dataset in [here](http://sceneparsing.csail.mit.edu/).
 The structure of data path should be organized as follows:
 ```bash
 └── /dataset/ADEChallengeData2016
     ├── annotations